Zayd ibn Amr

-Zayd ibn Amr ibn Nufayl (died 605) was a monotheist who lived in Mecca shortly before Islam.
+Zayd ibn Amr ibn Nufayl (died 605) was a monotheist and poet who lived in Mecca shortly before Islam.

 Family

 He was the son of Amr ibn Nufayl, a member of the Adi clan of the Quraysh tribe.
 Zayd's mother had previously been married to his grandfather, Nufayl ibn Abduluzza, so her son from this marriage, al-Khattab ibn Nufayl, was at the same time Zayd's maternal half-brother and paternal half-uncle.

 Zayd married Fatima bint Baaja from the Khuza'a tribe, and their son was Sa'id ibn Zayd.
 A subsequent wife, Umm Kurz Safiya bint al-Hadrami, bore his daughter Atiqa.

 Religious beliefs

 Abandonment of idols

 According to the Islamic historians Ibn Ishaq and Ibn Sa'd, Zayd became disillusioned with the traditional religion of Arabia, for the stone that the people worshipped "could neither hear nor see nor hurt nor help" and "the worship of stone or hewn wood is nothing."
 He pledged with three friends that they would seek the true religion of Abraham, which they called al-Hanafiya.
 The other three men eventually converted to Christianity.
 Another of his friends was Abdul-Muttalib.

 Zayd travelled to Syria to question both Jews and Christians about their beliefs, but he was not happy with the answers of either group.
 According to later Muslim historians, he had "the religion of Abraham, following the natural form" and "worshipped Allah alone with no partner."
-Amir ibn Rabia, an ally of al-Khattab, later said that Zayd had told him that he believed in the future coming of a prophet.
+Amir ibn Rabi'a, an ally of al-Khattab, later said that Zayd had told him that he believed in the future coming of a prophet.